pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/DAILY PRELIMS CA AGGREGATED.md

 		- Achievement survey
 		- School Boards equivalence
 		- Holistic progress cards
+- **Results of PARAKH-RS** formerly known as **National Achievement Survey (NAS)**
+	- It assessed the performance in the following subjects:
+		- *Language and Mathematics* - for Grades 3, 6 and 9
+		- *World around us* - for Grades 3 and 6
+		- *Science and social science* - Grade 9
 ---
 ### Male Mahadeshwara (MM) Hills Wildlife Sanctuary
 #GS1 #GS3 #Geography #PlacesInNews #Environment